Renzo-Olivares/RShell/README.md

 $
 ```

-Behind the scenes our `main` will instantiate our `ShellClient`. `ShellClient` will then instantiate the objects we need such as our `UserInput`, `Parser`, `CommandQueue`, and `Executor`. `ShellClient` will then call on our `UserInput` object that will prompt the user for input using the `$` and capture that input. `ShellClient` will then pass that raw input from `UserInput` into our `Parser`.
-Our `Parser` using regex(regular expressions) will then tokenize our raw input into tokens such as ExecToken, ArgsToken, AndToken, OrToken, and SemiToken.
-Using these tokens `Parser` will sequentially transform ExecToken and ArgsToken into a `BasicCommand` object and then push that object onto the `CommandQueue`.
-Similarly, AndToken, OrToken, and SemiToken will be individually transformed into their corresponding `Connector` object and also pushed onto the `CommandQueue`. `ShellClient` will then pass the `CommandQueue` into the `Executor` where it will leverage `fork(), execvp(), and waitpid()` in order to execute the `CommandQueue`.
-The `Executor` will also take into account connector prescedence and will execute or skip commands as needed.
+Behind the scenes our `main` will instantiate our `ShellClient`. `ShellClient` will then instantiate the objects we need such as our `UserInput`, `Parser`, `CommandQueue`, and `Executor`. `ShellClient` will then call its member function `init()` in a while loop that exits when the `Executor` returns -1 which is when it encounters the ExitCommand.
+The member function `init()` calls on our `UserInput` object that will prompt the user for input using the `$` and capture that input. `ShellClient` will then pass that raw input from `UserInput` into our `Parser`.
+Our `Parser` using regex(regular expressions) will then tokenize our raw input into tokens seperated by whitespace.
+Using these tokens `Parser` will sequentially transform them into a `BasicCommand`, `ExitCommand`, or `Connector` object depending on the situation and then push that object onto the a queue pf `Command`. `ShellClient` will then pass the queue to the `CommandQueue` object to store and pass into the `Executor` where it will leverage `fork(), execvp(), and waitpid()` in order to execute the `CommandQueue`.
+The `Executor` will also take into account connector logic and will execute or skip commands as needed.

 We will be using the composite pattern to represent our commands.
-Our client is our `ShellClient` and our component is `Command`. `Command` had four leaf nodes: `ConnectorAnd`, `ConnectorOr`, and `ConnectorSemiColon`, and `BasicCommand`. `Command` also has a composite which is our `CommandQueue`.
+Our client is our `ShellClient` and our component is `Command`. `Command` had three leaf nodes: `BasicCommand`, `Connector`, and `ExitCommand`. `Command` also has a composite which is our `CommandQueue`.

+Our `Parser` does most of its magic with regex.
+It seperates the string into tokens by whitespace using a regex pattern, however not whitespace in between quotations.
+We then loop through our matches keeping a count.
+If that count is 1 then the match but be an executable.
+If the count is 2 or greater it must be an argument.
+As long as it is an argument keep adding the matches together.
+Once we hit any type of `Connector` reset the count to 1 because after a `Connector` follows an executable. `Parser` also leverages helper functions like `characterize()` which turns a string into a `char*`, and `addTwoChars()` to add arguments, and `whitespaceTrimLt()` to trim trailing and leading whitespaces, and `commentTrim()` to trim the string of anything including and past a `#` not in between quotes.

 #  Diagram
 ![rshell_omt](images/rshellomt0213.jpg?raw=true)